-10 Subject to the oversubscription criteria, the remaining places will be offered to applicants living within five concentric zones centred on the academy.
+- The Trust will offer the other places to applicants living within five concentric zones centred on the academy.
 Each applicant will be allocated to a zone using the straight-line distance from their home to the academy.
-The zones take into account the number of applications to the academy living in each zone in the school year during which these arrangements are agreed, and recognise that few students travel long distances to the academy.
-The following proportions will be used for each zone:

-- zone 1: living less than 1 mile from the academy 32% - zone 2: living 1 mile or more but less than 1.5 miles 30% - zone 3: living 1.5 miles or more but less than 2 miles 17% - zone 4: living 2 miles or more but less than 8 miles 16% - zone 5: living 8 miles or more from the academy 5%
+The zones take into account the number of applications to the academy living in each zone for admission in the school year during which these arrangements are agreed, and recognise that few students travel long distances to the academy.
+The following proportions will be used for each zone: - zone 1: living less than 1 mile from the academy 34% - zone 2: living 1 mile or more but less than 1.5 miles 27% - zone 3: living 1.5 miles or more but less than 2 miles 16% - zone 4: living 2 miles or more but less than 8 miles 18% - zone 5: living 8 miles or more from the academy 5%